 Strengthened by this delicious and wholesome meal, you will continue your adventure and visit an indigenous family that is part of the “Quichuas” tribe.
 You will get to know them in their urban settlement and see how and where they live their everyday life.
 Due to that, you will get to know the traditions and customs of the tribe, witness how and help to make “chicha”, a typical drink, and try it afterward.
 After this refreshment, you will explore the vegetable garden, test your skills at the blow gun and fade out your trip in a marsh to watch out for the hoatzin bird.
 After all these exciting experiences you will return to the Lodge and enjoy your 3-course dinner in the special atmosphere of the jungle again.

-Day 3 or 4 (day of departure): leisure – optional activities at the lodge – departure
+Day 3: leisure – optional activities at the lodge

-Today your time in Hakuna Matata Lodge comes to an end.
-After enjoying breakfast you still have time to take part in a Chocolate Tour (optional, not included).
-You will learn to produce chocolate from the bean to the bar, starting with the pure fruit, the cocoa beans and ending up with the brown gold.
+The most famous activity is the chocolate tour.
+There, you will learn to produce chocolate from the bean to the bar, starting with the pure fruit, the cocoa beans and ending up with the brown gold.
 You could also use your time differently and relax at the pool, in a hammock or just keep exploring the area.
-When you head out of the Lodge you

 - Accommodation in chosen room category (Cabañas, Lodge, Supreme)